 Analysis of Poem "The Trees" by Adrienne Rich

-The Trees is a short symbolic poem that focuses on the movement of trees that are initially indoors but seeking to escape to freedom in the forest.
+The Trees is a short symbolic poem focusing on the movement of trees that are initially indoors but seeking to escape to freedom in the forest.
 The trees represent nature but also the nature of being - womanhood in particular.

 What makes this poem unusual is the speaker's attitude towards the trees.
 In the first two stanzas there is a definite attachment as the speaker objectively describes the escape of the trees to their new environment.